Jump to Site 1 Jump to Site 2 Jump to Site 3 Jump to Site 4

 Jump to Site 17 Jump to Site 18 Jump to Site 19 Jump to Site 20

-In May 1770 Captain Cook records natives walking along Seven Mile Beach.
+In May 1770, from the deck of the Endeavour, Captain Cook records natives walking along Seven Mile Beach.
 These were Arakwal Aboriginals, part of the Bundjalung Aboriginal Nation whose traditional “country” extended along the east coast from the Clarence River in New South Wales to the Albert River in Queensland and west to the Great Dividing Range.
 Their ancestors, the first humans in the region, are thought to have arrived about 22,000 years ago.

 Cavanba (meeting place) was the Arakwal name for Byron Bay as it was here northern and southern tribes of the Bundjalung Nation met for ceremonies and feasts.
 Cape Byron was Walgun.

 The Arakwal knew and managed their “country” and its resources as a mostly subsistence lifestyle demands.
 That knowledge, gleaned over many millennia was passed down by the elders to future generations through their oral history.
 Their “country” was big enough to support their numbers in difficult times and provided a comfortable existence in normal times.
 Their traditions and culture provided structures for decision making and law.
 Their spirituality was expressed through their respect for “country”, their significant sites and their rituals.
 Their beliefs accounted for the things they could not explain.